What to do in the Event of a Car Accident

 In the days following an accident, you may be contacted by insurance companies, law enforcement officers, attorneys or other parties.
 It is wise to document any such contacts.
 Write down who contacted you and why.
 Include dates and times of contacts and briefly summarize your conversations.
 If you receive any written communications, save them along with the envelopes in which they arrived.
 Again, it is important that you seek legal advice before you agree to speak to insurance companies or lawyers representing other parties to the accident.Contact Your Insurance Carrier

-At the Law Offices of Jeffrey S. Glassman, you’ll receive a free consultation to discuss the circumstances of your auto accident and injuries.
+At the Jeffrey Glassman Injury Lawyers, you’ll receive a free consultation to discuss the circumstances of your auto accident and injuries.
 We charge no fees unless we are successful in recovering damages for you.
-Call the Law Offices of Jeffrey S. Glassman at (617) 367-2900.
+Call Jeffrey Glassman Injury Lawyers at (617) 777-7777 or contact us online.